Блог

 Half-season picks: venues with shorter runs you won't want to miss

-Start with the four-week run at yekaterininsky metro station, a public gardens venue near monuments; it provides a grand backdrop for original screenings, never dull.
+Beginning with the four-week stint at Yekaterininsky metro station, a public gardens venue near monuments; it provides a grand backdrop for original screenings, never dull.

 City tour option moves through a church square, a main station district, monuments attracting crowds; schedule becoming a city ritual, right on cue, might attract locals.